Travel Tip: 6 Things that Hike Data Roaming Charges

-In the previous post, we looked at ways that help to cut data roaming charges through device settings, using free WiFi network, selection of apps and using devices correctly.
+In a previous post, we looked at ways that help to cut data roaming charges through device settings, using free WiFi network, selection of apps and using devices correctly.
 Those factors are more than adequate to keep data roaming usage to minimum — except for an entity that will turn on mobile / cellular data for apps and flush all good measures down the drain.
 That is none other than the person using the mobile device — YOU!

 There are times when having not much things to do on a trip, especially during long hours in public transports with no WiFi, the little devil of you will whisper "just for a short while" into your ears and you will put apps on mobile data and connect to the Internet.
-You cannot be doing nothing, you are dying to do something that you always do when idle — to be entertained by that phone.
+You cannot be doing nothing, you are dying to do something that you always do when idle — to be entertained by the phone.

 Do a search on Google and you can find hundreds of cases of data roaming usage that ran up exorbitant bills.
 Almost all of them cited "entertainment" as the main reason for overrunning data limits.
 Such heavy data usage is usually a result of personal habits that cannot resist the urge to use apps with mobile data.

-Read on to find out what are the 6 things, or habits, that can jack up data charges when on overseas trips.
+Below are the 6 things, or habits, that can jack up data charges when on overseas trips.

 1. Social Media

 Are you addicted to social media?
 Not sure?
 Do you browse social media feeds every now and then to see what your friends are up to?
 Do you have burning desires to tell everyone what you are doing every now and then?
 You can't help not posting a selfie for all to see?